ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 > facilitation and puts high value on process as well as on delivering
 > results.”

-**Proposal: Federation-wide decision making should be be supported by consensus.**
+**Proposal: Federation-wide decision making should be supported by consensus.**

 This doesn’t mean that consensus must be achieved for every single